Best of the Stockholm archipelago

 Finnhamn

 Swim the rocky coast or relax on the sandy beaches.
 Maybe rent a boat and fish for your dinner (you can rent a cottage and self-cater).
 Walk, hike, and bike the day away before you relax for a meal at Finnhamn’s Café and Krog.
-This restaurant may be the only food game in town but oh, is it worth a visit!
-Top notch service compliments a kitchen that turns ordinary seafood into dishes that will have you raving for years to come.
+This restaurant may be the only food game in town, but oh, is it worth a visit!
+Top-notch service complements a kitchen that turns ordinary seafood into dishes that will have you raving for years to come.

 Kymmendö